evolvingstuff/vdw2/content/posts/calcium-and-vitamin-k2-many-studies.md

 ---

-#### VitaminDWiki – <a href="/posts/calcium-and-vitamin-dcalcium" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Calcium and Vitamin D|Calcium">Calcium and Vitamin D|Calcium</a> category contains
+#### VitaminDWiki – <a href="/posts/calcium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Calcium and Vitamin D">Calcium</a> category contains

 ---

-#### VitaminDWiki – <a href="/posts/overview-vitamin-k-and-vitamin-doverview-vitamin-k" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin K and Vitamin D|Overview Vitamin K">Overview Vitamin K and Vitamin D|Overview Vitamin K</a> contains
+#### VitaminDWiki – <a href="/posts/overview-vitamin-k-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin K and Vitamin D">Overview Vitamin K</a> contains